-- nuclear physics experiments on the Hope accelerator

-- theoretical astrophysics investigations

-- theoretical nuclear physics investigations

-- heavy ion physics experiments at national laboratories

-- surface analysis using alpha particle beams from the Hope accelerator

-- chemical analysis using proton beams from the Hope accelerator

-- superconductivity

-- · microwave science

-- electrochemistry

-- · nanoscale science
+- nuclear physics experiments on the Hope accelerator - theoretical astrophysics investigations - material analysis with scanning electron microscopy (SEM) and atomic force microscopy(AFM) - heavy ion physics experiments at national laboratories - surface analysis using alpha particle beams from the Hope accelerator - chemical analysis using proton beams from the Hope accelerator - superconductivity - microwave science - electrochemistry - · nanoscale science

 Laboratories provide students with opportunities to test fundamental concepts and apply theory in practical applications.
 In addition, research programs and internships enable students to work along side faculty members and working professionals.
-In the department, the primary physics research laboratories are: a 1.7 million volt Van de Graaff pelletron tandem accelerator, a scanning electron microscope, a nuclear physics laboratory, a superconductivity/microwave laboratory, and an electrochemistry/nanoscale laboratory.
+In the department, the primary physics research laboratories are: a 1.7 million volt Van de Graaff pelletron tandem accelerator, a scanning electron microscope, atomic force microscope, a nuclear physics laboratory, a superconductivity/microwave laboratory, and an electrochemistry/nanoscale laboratory.
 There is extensive computer support.
 Students and faculty are also involved in research programs at national laboratories and NASA Goddard Space Flight Center.
 Students are strongly encouraged, as early as possible, to become involved in one of the research programs of the faculty members.
 Summer stipends for such activity are often available.